graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Formal Specification**

-- Let {fieldsByName} be a map of field lists where the key is the name of a field and the value is a list of fields from mergable types from different subgraphs with the same name.
+- Let {fieldsByName} be a map of field lists where the key is the name of a field and the value is a list of fields from mergeable types from different subgraphs with the same name.
 - for each {fields} in {fieldsByName}
   - if {FieldsInSetCanMerge(fields)} must be true.

-FieldsAreMergable(fields):
+FieldsAreMergeable(fields):

 - Given each pair of members {fieldA} and {fieldB} in {fields}:
-  - {ArgumentsAreMergable(fieldA, fieldB)} must be true.
+  - {ArgumentsAremergeable(fieldA, fieldB)} must be true.

-ArgumentsAreMergable(fieldA, fieldB):
+ArgumentsAremergeable(fieldA, fieldB):

 - Given each pair of arguments {argumentA} and {argumentB} in {fieldA} and {fieldB}: